jhauraw/jw-com-jekyll/_posts/2012/2012-01-01-affirmations-entrepreneurs.md

   - Reading books
   - Repeating affirmations

-### Readers are Leaders
+### Leaders are readers

-While this article is focused on affirmations, it bears noting that _those who read, lead_.
-How much you read, is not as critical as that you do read consistently.
+While this article is focused on affirmations, it bears noting that _those who lead, read_.
+How much you read is not as critical as that you do read consistently.
 As a matter of fact, just 10 pages per night and you'll stack up 2-3 books per month on your bedside table!

-### Space Repetition with Affirmations
+### Space repetition with affirmations

 In his book [Outliers: The Story of Success](http://www.amazon.com/dp/0316017930?tag=0190-20), Malcolm Gladwell concludes that it takes 10 years or 10,000 hours to become a true master of something.
 Using space repetition with affirmations, you can make large headways into entrepreneurial mastery in just 2-5 years, and see results almost immediately.